Torsion, energy magnetization and thermal Hall effect: Conclusions

 \section{Conclusions}

 In summary, \XQ{we have derived the general effective hydrostatic action for gapped quantum matter coupling to telleparallel gravity.
 The action up to linear order of the derivative expansion recovers the charge and energy currents response and covariantly generalizes the thermoelectric transport theory.
 The linear order in derivative terms include a torsional Chern-Simons term, with its physical meaning as the energy magnetization.
 For a gapped system, there can exist a temperature-squared torsional Chern-Simons term in our hydrostatic effective action, which is topological and its quantization inherits from boundary global gravitational anomalies.
 In contrast to previous literatures discussing the torional Chern-Simons term, in our theory there is no boundary diffeomorphism anomalies and bulk inflow currents.
-In addition, we have derived various thermodynamic relations and linear response theory for magnetizations as well as energy magnetizations from our effective action.}
+In addition, we have derived various properties for the magnetization as well as the energy magnetization from our effective action.}